-Hurricane Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism
+Henri rains out New York’s big Homecoming Concert, and washes away the post-pandemic optimism

 Adelys Ferro, 53, who’s been visiting New York for most of the month with her boyfriend, wore a mask to the show — but she felt safer, she said, going to a crowded event in a high-vaccination area like New York than she would have almost anywhere.
 “I come from Miami,” she said.
 “So for me, this is like paradise.”

 Concertgoers were getting back their long, lost pre-pandemic grooves just when it all came to a screeching, confusing halt.
-Under a few drops of rain, Barry Manilow received an enthusiasticresponse to “Copacabana” — “a song about the most famous nightclub in the world, which happens to be right here in New York,” he said — and had just begun to lead the crowd in a singalong of “Mandy.”
-(The moment approached euphoria; if you don’t believe it, well, you had to be there.)
+Under a few drops of rain, Barry Manilow received an enthusiastic response to “Copacabana” — “a song about the most famous nightclub in the world, which happens to be right here in New York,” he said — and “Mandy,” and had just begun “Can’t Smile Without You.”
+(The crowd sang along, a moment that was approaching euphoria; if you don’t believe it, well, you had to be there.)

 That’s when a voice came over the loudspeaker and ordered all guests to “move quickly and calmly to the nearest exit” due to approaching severe weather.

 As the sky turned orange, attendees did as they were told — until New York Mayor Bill de Blasio, who had been roundly booed in an onstage appearance a little while earlier, took the stage.
 “Move to somewhere indoors briefly, nearby.
-We’re gonna get you an update shortly.
+We’re going to get you an update shortly.
 We hope to bring it back shortly and finish the whole show.
 Okay?”

 Hundreds turned around and hurried back toward the stage, apparently planning to wait out the thunderstorm inside the park.
 Security officers glanced at one another.
 A walkie-talkie clipped to one officer’s belt crackled to life with the words, “This is insane.”

 De Blasio briefly maintained that the show would be back on by 10 p.m.
 Eventually, though, that fiction — just like the equally dubious premise that New York is “back” — dissolved with the rain.
-And several thousand New Yorkers fled for the puddling, dripping subway stations, their face masks firmly back on upon entry.
+And several thousand New Yorkers fled for the puddling, dripping subway stations, their masks firmly back on upon entry.

 Read more: